mooreds/docs-1/references/connectors/zoom-documentation.md

 ## account

-Retrieve a sub account under the master account. <aside>Your account must be a master account and have this privilege to read sub accounts.
-Zoom only assigns this privilege to trusted partners</aside>.
+Retrieve a sub account under the master account.
+Your account must be a master account and have this privilege to read sub accounts.
+Zoom only assigns this privilege to trusted partners.

 <details><summary>Parameters</summary>